Basel Committee on Banking Supervision: Overview

 The committee provides a forum for regular cooperation on banking supervisory matters.
 Its objective is to enhance understanding of key supervisory issues and improve the quality of banking supervision worldwide.
 The committee frames guidelines and standards in different areas – some of the better known among them are the international standards on capital adequacy, the Core Principles for Effective Banking Supervision and the Concordat on cross-border banking supervision.
 The committee's Secretariat is located at the Bank for International Settlements (BIS) in Basel, Switzerland.
 The BIS hosts and supports a number of international institutions engaged in standard setting and financial stability, one of which is BCBS.
 Yet like the other committees, BCBS has its own governance arrangements, reporting lines and agendas, guided by the central bank governors of the G10 countries.

-Goals

 Globalization in banking and financial markets was not accompanied by global regulation.
 National regulators remained the most important actors in banking practices.
 They had a capacity problem and an information problem.
 Therefore, the purpose of the BCBS is to encourage convergence toward common approaches and standards.
 The committee is not a classical multilateral organization, in part because it has no founding treaty.
 BCBS does not issue binding regulation; rather, it functions as an informal forum in which policy solutions and standards are developed.

 The Basel Committee formulates broad supervisory standards and guidelines and recommends statements of best practice in banking supervision (see bank regulation or "Basel III Accord", for example) in the expectation that member authorities and other nations' authorities will take steps to implement them through their own national systems.